Dirac and Maxwell systems in split octonions: Triality

 which results in

-Peculiar here is that roles of vector $x$ and spinors $\phi$ and $\psi$ have interchanged -- $x$ appears to behave like a spinor, since full rotation in $\psi$ gives half a rotation in $x$ and $\phi$.
-This is the property of 8-dimensional space, which was named as {\it triality}, similar to the {\it duality} for dual vector spaces.
-Since these transformations preserve the trilinear form we'll refer to them as triality transformations.
+What's peculiar here is the ways in which vector $x$ and spinors $\phi$ and $\psi$ transform have interchanged between the three, namely $x$ and $\phi$ appear to behave like a spinors now and $\psi$ looks like a vector, since full rotation in $\psi$ gives half a rotation in $x$ and $\phi$.
+This is the property of the eight dimensional space, which was named as \textit{triality}, similar to the \textit{duality} for dual vector spaces.